Get your Real Madrid tickets now! You can go to a team’s soccer match once every two weeks if you happen to be traveling to Madrid.

 The four areas of the stadium (Preferencia, East, North and South stands) are identified by different colors (blue, purple, green and red respectively), represented by colored bands at the top of the signs.
-There are several directories through the four towers of the Santiago Bernabéu stadium that schematically inform the location of each area.
+There are several directories through the different gates of the Santiago Bernabéu stadium that schematically inform the location of each area.

 Have a closer look at your ticket so you can get to your seat easily once you enter the stadium.

-Your Real Madrid tickets includes the following information:
+Your Real Madrid tickets include the following information: